jmmendez-ops/jmmendez-ops/README.md

 ### 📝 About Me
 This Fella is a Computer Science student from the Philippines, currently learning the ropes of software development.
 I like turning small ideas into working tools, mostly through Python automation.

--🐍 I Build Python automation scripts (such as Credential stuffing tool using `.txt` as input files and other stuff)
+-🐍 I Build Python automation scripts (such as  using `.txt` as input files and other stuff)

 - Currently learning Dart & Flutter to move into mobile app development